 Avoid traffic congestion.
-Well, ok, this one isn’t exactly doable since let’s face it; you probably have little choice in how and when you have to be on the road.
+This one isn’t exactly doable since let’s face it; you probably have little choice in how and when you have to be on the road.

 Turn off the air conditioning.
 If you’re stuck in traffic, don’t run your vehicle’s air conditioning, which will simply bring in unhealthy air.
 Switch over to the air recirculating option.

 First, let’s review how you can take out the bad toxins your body is exposed to every day.
-The simplest, safest and most cost-effective way to remove toxins found in air, water and food, is with natural zeolite.
+The simplest, safest and most cost-effective way to remove toxins is with natural zeolite.

 This mineral has a cage-like structure and is negatively-charged.
 If you remember science class, you’ll know that positively-charged particles will be attracted to negatively-charged particles.
 In other words, opposites attract.